Hyperbolic Graph Diffusion Model: Preliminaries

 \subsection{Graph Diffusion Model}

-Diffusion generative models perturb the data by adding progressively larger noise and then learn how to reverse it.
-Recently, Score matching with Langevin dynamics (SMLD)\cite{song2019generative} and Denoising diffusion probabilistic modeling (DDPM)\cite{ho2020denoising} are unified into the stochastic differential equation (SDE) framework\cite{song2020score}.
+Diffusion models perturb the data by adding progressively larger noise and then learn to reverse it.
+Recently, SMLD \cite{song2019generative} and DDPM \cite{ho2020denoising} are unified into the SDE system \cite{song2020score}.
 The Diffusion model perturbs the data in the forward SDE and estimates the score function (that is, the gradient of the log probability density with respect to data).
 Sampling is performed by using the estimated score function in the reverse SDE.
-GDSS\cite{jo2022score} generalizes the diffusion model to graph generation tasks.
-Graph diffusion models perturb both node features and adjacency matrix to learn how to convert from noise to graph.
+GDSS \cite{jo2022score} extended the diffusion model to graph generation tasks.
+Graph diffusion models perturb both node features and adjacency matrix, modeling their dependencies to learn how to convert from noise to graph.